Hyathi/hyathi-fullstack-task/README.md

-# Hyathi Technologies Full Stack Development Task - Virtual Pet Adoption App
+# Hyathi Technologies Full Stack Development Task - Virtual Pokemon Adoption App

 ## Objective

-Your task is to create an application that simulates a virtual pet adoption scenario.
+Your task is to create an application that simulates a virtual Pokemon adoption scenario.
 The app should allow users to:

 - Register and log in.
-- View available pets for adoption (each pet has different attributes like breed, age, health status, etc.).
+- View available Pokemon for adoption (each Pokemon has different attributes like breed, age, health status, etc.).
-- Adopt a pet (Each user can adopt multiple pets, but each pet can be adopted only once).
+- Adopt a Pokemon (Each user can adopt multiple Pokemon, but each Pokemon can be adopted only once).
-- Once a pet is adopted, the user can feed the pet (each feeding increases pet's health status).
+- Once a Pokemon is adopted, the user can feed the Pokemon (each feeding increases Pokemon's health status).
-- If a pet isn't fed for a certain time (ex: 2 hours), its health status decreases.
+- If a Pokemon isn't fed for a certain time (ex: 24 hours), its health status decreases.

+We will provide you with a basic code skeleton for both the frontend and the backend, which has a few different bugs that prevent the application from running.
+Your first task will be to identify and resolve these bugs to get the application running.

 Please note, the main goal of this task is to understand your mindset, approach, technical understanding, problem-solving skills, and logical reasoning capabilities rather than just delivering a complete project.
 Feel free to document your process and decisions in the code comments or in your commit messages.